/

 • Why It Works: Zippy and lip-smacking Gewürztraminer delivers a slight fruit forwardness that stands up to the saltiness and sugar of a bird dinner.

 Fish calls for white wines with balanced flavors that don’t overwhelm its delicacy and mild flavors.
-For a seafood pairing, we’re looking for a wine with fish to highlight the fish’s lighter notes, and gives the meal freshness, whether is is a meaty fish like a tuna steak or a white fish.
+For a seafood pairing, we’re looking for a wine with fish to highlight the fish’s lighter notes and give the meal freshness, whether it is a meaty fish like a tuna steak or a white fish.
+Read more about seafood pairings.

 • Best Wine with Grilled or Roasted Fish: The Cellar Beast Cabernet Franc Rosé is the best option.
-It’s nicely balanced between nectarine, white peaches and crisp bite, a pairing that’s wonderful with grilled or roasted fish, adding structure to its more subtle flavors.
+Its nicely balanced nectarine, white peaches, and crisp bite make it a wonderful pairing for grilled or roasted fish, adding structure to its more subtle flavors.

 • Tasting Notes: White peaches, nectarines, creamy mid-palate and crisp finish